shengzesnail/coarse_to_fine_DIOF/README.md

         publisher={IEEE}
       }

-This program is originally implemented to perform motion-based object detection. **However, in this project, we apply the DIOF method to extract motion field of fluid flow from partical images**.
+This program is originally implemented to perform motion-based object detection. **However, in this project, we apply the DIOF method to extract motion field of fluid flow from particle images**.